Proprietary Market Intelligence

 The market has a mood.
 We measure it.

-An anonymous market intelligence operation.
+Market intelligence for traders.
 Real-time sentiment analysis, daily SPY & QQQ setups, and weekly macro research — built for traders who want edge, not noise.

 BSB Sentiment Index